-VBSO team members, along with collaborators from the Office of Health Equity and Inclusion and operations areas across the enterprise, are focused on developing and operationalizing a standardized SDoH screening tool that could be used to gather information on nonmedical patient needs across our enterprise and ultimately inform potential interventions that address them.
-The goal of the tool is to assess areas known to be critical to patient success and healthy living but often overlooked in the health care visit.
+VBSO team members, along with collaborators from the Office of Health Equity and Inclusion, and operations areas across the enterprise, are focused on developing and implementing a standardized SDoH screening tool to gather information on nonmedical patient needs across our enterprise and ultimately inform potential interventions that address them.
+The goal of the tool is to assess areas known to be critical to patient success and healthy living, but often overlooked in the health care visit.
 The pilot project consisted of identifying those currently engaged in addressing patients' social needs; identifying the domains of interest for a screening tool; selecting the questions; administering 400 screenings (in English or Spanish) to patients in a variety of settings (emergency, specialty clinic, primary care and PICU); and conducting analysis on the results.

 III.
-Social Determinants Of Health Screening
+Social Determinants of Health Screening

-• Develop, operationalize and implement a systemwide social determinants of health (SDoH) screener to inform strategy and intervention.
+• Develop and implement a systemwide (SDoH) screener to inform strategy and intervention.

-- Complete the pilot of the SDoH assessment tool in a minimum of five new pilot sites (combination of primary and specialty care) throughout the enterprise by the end of Y1 (December 31, 2020). - Use information gathered from the pilot sites to finalize a timeline, standardized workflow and optimal staffing levels by the end of Y2, Q2 (June 30, 2021). - Finalize plan that defines scale for the implementation of the SDoH screener enterprise-wide by the end of Y2, Q4 (December 31, 2021). - Analyze the data and identify at least three potential interventions to address findings by the end of Y3 (December 31, 2022).
+- Complete the pilot of the SDoH assessment tool in a minimum of five new pilot sites (combination of primary and specialty care) throughout the enterprise by the end of Y1 (December 31, 2020). - Use information gathered from the pilot sites to finalize a timeline, standardized workflow and optimal staffing levels by the end of Y2, Q2 (June 30, 2021). - Finalize plan that defines scale for the implementation of the SDoH screener systemwide by the end of Y2, Q4 (December 31, 2021). - Analyze the data and identify at least three potential interventions to address findings by the end of Y3 (December 31, 2022).

-- # of sites that have completed the SDoH screening pilot (count to include primary care and specialty care in one sum) - In 2020, twelve sites completed the SDOH screening pilot. - Final approval from VBSO leadership of documentation detailing a timeline, standardized workflow and optimal staffing levels - In 2020, final approval from Delaware Valley primary care leadership (VBSO) of documentation detailing a timeline, standardized workflow and optimal staffing was received.
+• # of sites that have completed the SDoH screening pilot (count to include primary care and specialty care in one sum)

+- In 2020, twelve sites completed the SDoH screening pilot.
+This goal has been met.

+- Final approval from VBSO leadership of documentation detailing a timeline, standardized workflow and optimal staffing levels - In 2020, final approval from Delaware Valley primary care leadership (VBSO) of documentation detailing a timeline, standardized workflow and optimal staffing was received.
 In Q4, staff developed a comprehensive training on the SDoH screening process and standardized workflows and delivered it to 20 pediatric primary care sites throughout Nemours Children's Health, Delaware Valley.
 Supplemental materials to support the effort were finalized and included updates to the edited screening tool.
 The tool was translated into six different languages, and additional system enhancements were made to improve efficiency.
-A focus was placed on the Care Coordination role, as this role has been identified to address patient/family social determinant needs. - Final approval from VBSO leadership of proposed plan for scaling the SDoH screener across the entire enterprise - In 2020, the SDoH screener was deployed to all Delaware Valley primary care sites.
-The next phase of deployment is under development, and several ambulatory departments have expressed interest in participating in the process.
-The goal is to begin working with those locations to identify workflows and escalation tiers into Q2 2021 and to begin implementation prior to the end of 2021 pending VBSO leadership approval. - # of potential interventions to address findings - As data becomes available in 2021, it will be used to identify top needs and assist leadership in making informed decisions about appropriate interventions.
-We will continue to solidify partnerships with external community service agencies in an effort to enhance staff knowledge of local resources and define streamlined pathways to services.
+A focus was placed on the Care Coordination role, as this role has been identified to address patient/family social determinant needs. - In Q1 of 2021, we fully launched a 14-question SDoH screening tool in all 20 of its Delaware Valley primary care sites.
+In the remainder of 2021, we continued to refine implementation of its SDOH screening tool.
+Additional staff training took place and updates resulting from user feedback were incorporated into the process.
+This goal has been met.